loculus-project/loculus/docs/src/content/docs/for-administrators/setup-with-kubernetes.md

 ---
-title: Deploying a loculus instance
+title: Setup with Kubernetes
-description: How to deploy a loculus instance
+description: How to deploy a Loculus instance with Kubernetes
 ---

 # Prerequisites